empirical-org/Empirical-Core/packages/quill-marking-logic/src/libs/README.md

 Here is the order of algorithms in the sequence.

-## Quill Diagnostic
+## Quill Diagnostic Sentence Combining

 1. Exact Match to Optimal or Sub-Optimal Response
-2. Period
-3. Capitalization
-4. Spacing
-5. Period, Capitalization, and Spacing
+2. Focus Point (looks for the absence of a specific text string)
+3. Incorrect Sequence (looks for a specific text string)
+4. Case Insensitive Match (ignores case)
+5. Punctuation Insensitive Match (ignores punctuation)
+6. Punctuation and Case Insensitive Match (ignores Case and Punctuation)
+7. Min Length Matcher (see if response is shorter than all optimal responses)
-6. One character difference.
+8. One character difference.
-7. Period, Capitalization, Spacing + One Character Difference.
+9. Spacing (ignores all whitespace)

-## Quill Connect
+## Quill Connect Sentence Combining

 1. Exact Match to Optimal or Sub-Optimal Response
-2. Focus Point (looks for a specific text string)
+2. Focus Point (looks for the absence of a specific text string)
+3. Incorrect Sequence (looks for a specific text string)
+4. Case Insensitive Match (ignores case)
+5. Punctuation Insensitive Match (ignores punctuation)
-3. Punctuation and Case Insensitive Match (ignores Case and Punctuation)
+6. Punctuation and Case Insensitive Match (ignores Case and Punctuation)
-4. Fuzzy Match (looks for a two character difference between users and ours).
+7. Spacing Before Punctuation
+8. Spacing After Commas
+9. Spacing (ignores all whitespace)
-5. Modified Word Match (looks for a string where one word is different).
+10. Modified Word Match (looks for a string where one word is different).
-6. Missing Word Hint (looks for a string where everything is the same exact for a missing word).
+11. Missing Word Hint (looks for a string where everything is the same exact for a missing word).
-7. Additional Word Hint (looks for a string where everything is the same except for an extra word).
+12. Additional Word Hint (looks for a string where everything is the same except for an extra word).
-8. Whitespace Hint (ignores all whitespace).
-9. Missing Details Hint (The student’s sentence is shorter than the shortest acceptable answer).
+13. Missing Details Hint (The student’s sentence is shorter than the shortest acceptable answer).
+14. 1-13 but with normalized spelling
+15. Flexible Change Object (10-13 but lowercased and with no punctuation)
+16. Required Words Match (checks to see if any words present in all optimal answers are missing here)
+17. Min Length Matcher (see if response is shorter than all optimal responses)
+18. Max Length Matcher (see if response is longer than all optimal responses)
+19. Case Start Checker (see if response starts with a capital letter)
+20. Punctuation End Checker (see if response ends with punctuation)

+## Quill Grammar Questions

+1. Exact Match to Optimal or Sub-Optimal Response
+2. Focus Point (looks for the absence of a specific text string)
+3. Incorrect Sequence (looks for a specific text string)
+4. Case Insensitive Match (ignores case)
+5. Punctuation Insensitive Match (ignores punctuation)
+6. Punctuation and Case Insensitive Match (ignores Case and Punctuation)
+7. Spacing Before Punctuation
+8. Spacing After Commas
+9. Spacing (ignores all whitespace)
+10. Modified Word Match (looks for a string where one word is different).
+11. Missing Word Hint (looks for a string where everything is the same exact for a missing word).
+12. Additional Word Hint (looks for a string where everything is the same except for an extra word).
-10. Not Concise Hint (The student’s sentence is longer than the longest acceptable answer).
+13. Missing Details Hint (The student’s sentence is shorter than the shortest acceptable answer).
-11. Case Insensitive Algorithm (ignores capitalization)
-12. Punctuation Insensitive Match (ignores punctuation)
+14. 1-13 but with normalized spelling
+15. Flexible Change Object (10-13 but lowercased and with no punctuation)
+16. Case Start Checker (see if response starts with a capital letter)
+27. Punctuation End Checker (see if response ends with punctuation)

 ### Question Class